abarrasa/ih_datamadpt1121_project_m1/README.md

 ```bash
     python main.py -op "optional parameter"
 ```
--**“minimum":** if you choose this one, the pipeline will ask you for an input and you will get a `.csv` with the address of the closest BiciMAD station.
+- **“minimum":** if you choose this one, the pipeline will ask you for an input and you will get a `.csv` with the address of the closest BiciMAD station.

--**"all":**  with this option, you will obtain a `.csv` with the nearest BiciMAD station to any embassy or consulate in Madrid.
+- **"all":**  with this option, you will obtain a `.csv` with the nearest BiciMAD station to any embassy or consulate in Madrid.

 Also, with [FuzzyWuzzy](https://pypi.org/project/fuzzywuzzy/) if you have any mistake writing the input, the pipeline will recognize the correct name you aim to introduce.